Table of contents

 Ceramic coating protection isn’t required for water beading.
 It may appear and go without affecting the underlying layer.
 Water beading doesn’t even need any protection.
 So, why is that, and how can you tell whether a vehicle is safe?
 Here’s how we’ll do it.

 Ceramic coating particles are so tiny that when they are put to a surface, they can seal all pores, making the surface hydrophobic (water repellent) and resistant to chemicals, UV damage, high heat, and anti-graffiti.
 This remarkable Ceramic layer is transparent to the naked eye.
 The nano ceramic coating seems to establish a semi-permanent connection with a vehicle’s surface, resulting in creating a “sacrificial” layer that is resistant to washing, cleaning, and even rain.
 It usually lasts for a long time.
 They resist water and grime like no other material, making them very simple to clean.
-It’s simple to avoid swirl marks and tiny scratches while washing because of the hardness.
+The hardness makes it simple to avoid swirl marks and tiny scratches while washing.

 Beading is Not Permanent!